mmmosca/VoronoiLatticeDistances/README.md

 Optional commands:

 - `-intervals`	[integer n (default n=2)]	It affects the number of rotation samples to be considered for metric computations (total number of rotations: 4*pi^2*n^3)
 - `-threads`		[integer t (default t=1)]	Rotation samples are divided among t threads

-If users want to divide the voronoi cell computation from the metric computation, they can run `voronoilatticedistances_off.exe` to compute only the metrics from OFF files.

-Required options:

-- `-inputdir`		[Input Folder with Voronoi Cell OFF files]
-- `-outputdir`	[Output Folder to write metric results]

-Output options (at least 1 required):

-- `-ds`	Outputs .csv file with Scale Invariant Distance matrix (n x n) between all n crystal structures
-- `-dh`	Outputs .csv file with Extended Hausdorff Distance matrix (n x n) between all n crystal structures

-Optional commands:

-- `-intervals`	[integer n (default n=2)]	It affects the number of rotation samples to be considered for metric computations (number of rotations: 4*pi^2*n^3)
-- `-threads`		[integer t (default t=1)]	Rotation samples are divided among t threads

 ## Example of Voronoi Domains